gatsbyjs/gatsby/README.md

 to make changing the webpack loaders easy.
 The default set of loaders is organized by [key](lib/utils/webpack.config.js#L125).

-Gatsby uses `gatsby-node.js` to pass control to the user before resolving the final webpack configuration. `gatsby-node.js` should live in the root of your project and export a function which accepts a webpack-configurator config object and an environment string.
+Gatsby uses `gatsby-node.js` to pass control to the user before resolving the final build configuration. `gatsby-node.js` should live in the root of your project can export a function which accepts a webpack-configurator config object and an environment string.
 The environment string will be one of `develop`, `static` or `production`.